sahib/brig/docs/roadmap.rst

 *Implement a portable GUI:* Many user will rely on a GUI to configure brig and hit the »sync button«.
 We should optionally provide this in a portable fashion (browser based app?
 I kinda hate myself for proposing this though...)

+*Ensure N-Copies:* It should be possible to define a minimum amount of copies a file has to have on differen peers.
+This could be maybe incorporated into the pinning concept.
+If a user wants to remove a file, brig should warn him if he would violate the min-copies rule.
+(This idea is shamelessly stolen from git-annex)